Arizona National Parks! We’ve got 24 incredible national park sites for you to see on your next visit to the Grand Canyon State.

 Today the park offers a visitor center, self-guided trails, free seasonal guided cliff dwelling tours, free camping, and more.

 Imagine walking the same ground trod by Native Americans centuries ago.
-There are three self-guided trails.
-They are:
+There are three self-guided trails:

 - The Sandal Trail which is a 1.3 mile round-trip paved trail to the Betatakin Cliff Dwelling overlook.